monoscope-tech/apitoolkit-landing/blog/custom-api-monitoring-solutions-for-developers-and-startups/index.md

 **3. Expertise Gap:** Lacking in-house expertise can lead to suboptimal solutions, security vulnerabilities, and ongoing struggles with updates and enhancements.

-## Choosing APIToolkit as your Custom Monitoring Solution
+## Choosing monoscope as your Custom Monitoring Solution
-At APIToolkit, we champion the power of custom monitoring, but we understand the realities of development teams.
+At monoscope, we champion the power of custom monitoring, but we understand the realities of development teams.
 That's why we offer a compelling alternative:

 **1. Pre-built Functionality:** Leverage our feature-rich platform, eliminating the need to build from scratch.
 Customize metrics, alerts, and dashboards to your specific needs.1